-If you feel unsure about what is meant by indirect discrimination, don’t worry.
-You’re not alone.
-The Equality Act 2010Â legally protects you against any form of discrimination.
-Therefore, although indirect discrimination is a less obvious form of discrimination, it’s still illegal.
+If you feel unsure about the meaning of indirect discrimination, don’t worry – we have you covered.
+The Equality Act 2010 protects you against any form of discrimination.
+Whilst indirect discrimination is a less obvious form, it’s still illegal.

 But, how do you know if you’re a victim of indirect discrimination?
 And what do you do if you are?
 Our employment solicitors outline everything you need to know in this recent article.